 Tine Thing Helseth is one of the leading trumpet soloists of her generation.

-- Tine was born in Oslo in 1987, and began playing trumpet at the age of 7
+Tine was born on August 18th, 1987 in Oslo, and began playing trumpet at the age of 7.

 Tine is the leader of an all-female brass ensemble called tenThing.
 They released their first album in 2012.